LeFreq/JusticeLeague/README.md

 * taking responsibility for the safety of others by massive knowledge of the syst3m, and
 * by being completely *independent*, getting smarter, stronger, and *harder*.

 Here, you're going to walk the line so finely that no one can cut you down.
 It takes Truth to win, though.
-We've got it.
-Become enlightened.
+We've got it; become enlightened.

 After fighting for these things, everthing in your life will gain new perspective.
 You won't be so interested in your smart phone, your audi 5000, that triple-filtered elite coffee shop over in bourgie-town, your porn stash.